Kaljug Prem: Plot

 The protagonist of the story is a woman named Dukhaharin, whose husband Nasaïl is a drunkard who have sell everything of house for drinking.
-There is nothing at home, he comes everyday after drinking and beats his wife and younger son.
+There is nothing at home, he comes every day after drinking and beats his wife and younger son.
 The elder son Sankar was driven to Calcutta due to his father's alcohol addiction.
 The wife is most sad when her husband goes to a prostitute, one day she approaches that prostitute with her son and begs him to leave her husband.
 Finally, her elder son returns from Calcutta after five years earning a lot of money, and keeps his mother and younger brother happy.